 What did you learn from reading the feedback?
 Did you receive any negative comments about your book?
 If so, what were they?
 Were there things you didn’t anticipate being critiqued on?
 Did your voice resonate with your readers or not?
 Were you able to present your solution in a way that was easy for the readers to apply?

 By answering these questions, you will learn that there are things in your book that could have been done better.
 Your book has to be good enough for someone else to read, so revise your book based on the common feedback you received.

 Not all of the feedback you get will be beneficial, so make a summary of them and pick out the most common concerns they raised.
-You can also make a list of all the things you’d like to change.
+You can also list all the things you’d like to change.
 After that, revise.

 Revising is a time-consuming but necessary part of the writing process.
-As you go through the editing process, address the points you got from the reviews, get rid of unnecessary or redundant content, reword passages that may not make sense, and improve sentence structure.
+As you go through the editing process, address the points you got from the reviews, eliminate unnecessary or redundant content, reword passages that may not make sense, and improve sentence structure.

 Once you’re done with all the editing and revising, ask yourself, “Is my new version more compelling or less compelling than the original version?”
 If your answer is the former, then your changes are for the better.

 When the self help book is complete, it returns to beta readers for a second round of feedback.
 They can offer insights on what worked well for them and where they may have gotten confused, which will help you refine and improve the book to be more useful to a future wider and built in audience.